-Annie is a clarinetist, bass clarinetist, and arts advocate whose career has spanned almost every department of every size of organization, from a self-managed chamber ensemble that performed from memory and in costume to a startup orchestra-for-hire to the San Francisco Symphony.
 Before moving to Boston, Annie lived in San Francisco and worked on behalf of numerous ensembles promoting new and interesting musical presentations.
-Annie is co-director of Switchboard Music, whose flagship event is an annual marathon festival showcasing the Bay Area's diverse musical communities, and is Instructor of Arts Marketing at UMass Amherst.
-Most recently, Annie was on the professional development faculty at the SF Conservatory and program lead at Zoo Labs, where she led two-week music residencies blending elements of a tech accelerator with a traditional artist residency.
-Outside of music, Annie loves knitting and is a competitive rower.
+Most recently, Annie was on the professional development faculty at the San Francisco Conservatory and program lead at Zoo Labs, where she led two-week music residencies blending elements of a tech startup accelerator with a traditional artist residency.
+For five years, she was the managing director of the Magik*Magik Orchestra, a made-to-order orchestra for artists and creatives, and was a founding member of a theatrical chamber ensemble that performed music from memory and in costume.

 Annie earned degrees in clarinet performance from the Peabody and San Francisco Conservatories.
 Outside of music, Annie is a competitive rower and noncompetitive knitter.

 Andrew Worden is a drummer, percussionist, and composer in Boston, MA where he is Faculty and Assistant Dean of Entrepreneurial Musicianship at the New England Conservatory.